 In our opening remarks, we posed the question: is a user interface even needed in a driverless car?
 Our answer is an absolute yes.
 During the lengthy transition to full acceptance of autonomous cars, drivers will need to gain trust in the car’s intent.
-By letting drivers “see what the car sees” with rich visualization of sensor data, and by providing customizable user interfaces to show the most relevant data to the driver, we can increase confidence and accelerate the transition.
+By letting drivers “see what the car sees” with rich visualization of sensor data, and by providing customizable user interfaces (such as Kanzi) to show the most relevant data to the driver, we can increase confidence and accelerate the transition.

 It was noted that the ability to personalize is viewed as highly important by consumers, yet only 5% of PC users actually change default settings.
 At Rightware, we believe the ability to personalize the user interface will become ever more important, although the decision on how much customization to allow should be up to the manufacturers.
 Taking configurability to the extreme with third-party apps and services raised the question on the panel: who will own the operating system?

 An extension of this question is: how can we as an industry ensure that auto manufacturers do not suffer the same loss of brand value and identity suffered by PC and handset vendors when the OS became the most important purchasing criterion?
 On this topic, there is no clear answer.
 Some OEMs will opt out of the software platform battle, whereas others will attempt to retain vertical integration and a premium branded experience.